vendia/examples/features/share/smart-contracts/README.md

 ### Create and Configure a Loan Validation Lambda Function
 **NOTE:** The validation pattern demonstrated here is just one of several that can be used to prevent other participants from accessing data prior to validation.

-The [validation Lambda function](src/validation/index.js) includes [Node.js](https://nodejs.dev/) source code that implements the validation rules outlined in the previous section, though any [platform and language](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) supported by Lambda will work.
+The [validation Lambda function](src/validation/index.js) includes [Node.js](https://nodejs.dev/) source code that implements the validation rules outlined in the previous section, though any [platform and language](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) supported by AWS Lambda will work.

 Creating the Lambda function itself is outside the scope of this example.
 You can use the [AWS console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html), the [AWS CLI](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html), or more [advanced approaches](https://aws.amazon.com/blogs/compute/better-together-aws-sam-and-aws-cdk/).

-Once the Lambda function exists, it must be configured to permit a specific node in the Uni (in this case the **OriginatorNode**) to invoke it.
+Once the Lambda function exists, it must be configured to permit a specific node in the Uni (in this case the **LenderNode**) to invoke it.

-1. First you'll need the Smart Contracts role from the **OriginatorNode**, which is found in the output of the command below (`OriginatorNode.resources.smartContracts.aws_Role`)
+1. First you'll need the Smart Contract Role from the **LenderNode**, which is found in the output of the command below (`LenderNode.resources.smartContracts.aws_Role`)
    ```shell
    share uni get --uni <your_uni_name>
    ```